rocco-pio-mastropietro/Time_Calculator/README.md

 # time-calculator

-This i one of the required projects to earn my Scientific Computing with Python certification by freeCodeCamp.
+This is one of the required projects to earn my Scientific Computing with Python certification by freeCodeCamp.
 For this project, I wrote a function named add_time that takes in two required parameters and one optional parameter: a start time in the 12-hour clock format (ending in AM or PM);
   a duration time that indicates the number of hours and minutes;